stone-payments/stoneco-guidelines/qa_testing/cucumber/README.md

 end
 ```

 The step implementations can have variables as property fields or tables with multiple values.
-The following example pass an integer to the test in Groovy:
+The following example pass an integer to the test implementation in Groovy:
 ```
 Then(~/^I should have (\d+) cucumbers$/) { Integer cucumber_left ->
     validate(cucumber_left)